neelismail01/smart-brain/README.md

-# smart-brain
+# Smart Brain

-Facial recognition web application built with React, Express, PostgreSQL, and the Clarifai Face Detection API.
+## Description

+This is a web application I made that can detect faces within images!
+Simply provide the URL to an image online, and the program will find the faces in the picture.